nvansturgill/Accesibility-Refactor/Develop/README.md

 ## Assignment Description

-This project is the first assignment of the Technology Career Program June 2020 Cohort
+Note: This project is the first assignment of the Technology Career Program June 2020 Cohort